Product Support & Resources

 Bedroom Placement Tips

-• Keep the unit several inches away from nightstands, dressers, or curtains.
+• Keep nightstands clear: Maintain several inches of clearance away from dressers, nightstands, and long bed skirts or curtains.

 Many homeowners wonder about placing an air purifier next to the bed.
 This is perfectly acceptable as long as there is adequate clearance around the purifier and the airflow isn't blowing directly into your face.